-However, once you brew and drink kombucha for long enough, you won't have enough friends to keep up with the growth! 😉 What do you do then?
+However, once you brew and drink kombucha for long enough, you won't have enough friends to keep giving the baby SCOBYs!

-Introducing the scoby hotel!
-This is a large container with the sole purpose of housing a number of scobies.
-It keeps them fresh until they can be used or given away.
+It's a large container with the sole purpose of housing a number of SCOBYs.
+It keeps them fresh in Kombucha liquid until they can be used or given away.

 How To Create A Scoby Hotel

-Choose a large, clean, glass container.
-I use a 1/2 gallon glass jar that currently holds about 12 scobies.
+- Choose a large, clean, glass container.
+(I use a 1/2 gallon glass jar that currently holds about 12 SCOBYs.)

-Please note that kombucha stored in a hotel (with numerous scobies) ferments more quickly than normal and is much more potent.
+Please note that Kombucha stored in a hotel (with numerous SCOBYs) ferments more quickly than normal and is much more potent.
 If you wish to drink it, it may be ready sooner than you'd usually expect.

-What do you do with your extra kombucha scobies?
-Do you have a scoby hotel?
+What do you do with your extra Kombucha SCOBYs?
+Do you have a SCOBY hotel?

-Want to learn more about kombucha?
-Check out our Lacto-Fermentation eCourse to learn how to do 1st and 2nd fermentations, along with bottling!
+Want to learn more about Kombucha?
+Check out our Lacto-Fermentation eCourse to learn how to do 1st and 2nd fermentation, along with bottling!

 Also, read more from the Traditional Cooking School blog about this nutritious fermented beverage: